 The risk universe categorises risks into three broad classes: intrinsic risk, operational risk and other risk.
-These risks for the Group are described in more detail on pages 33 to 35 of LHL's Annual Report and Accounts for 31 December 2017, available on the Group's website here: Investors - Lancashire Group.
+These risks for the Group are described in more detail on pages 35 to 37 of LHL's Annual Report and Accounts for 31 December 2018, available on the Group's website here: Investors - Lancashire Group.

-The categorisation in the risk universe is supported by a more granular risk taxonomy demonstrating the linkage between the risk universe, the BLAST capital model, the detailed LHL, LICL and LUK Risk Registers and key monitoring and reporting processes.
+The categorisation in the risk universe is supported by a more granular risk taxonomy demonstrating the linkage between the risk universe, the capital models, the detailed LHL, LICL and LUK Risk Registers and key monitoring and reporting processes.
 The risk universe and taxonomy are key to enabling the risk profile across different entities to be aggregated and reported coherently both internally and externally.